-The Federal Trade Commission and the Department of Justice’s (DOJ) Antitrust Division today announced that the latest in a series of joint public hearings designed to examine the implications of single-firm conduct under the antitrust laws will take place on November 1, 2006, in Washington, DC.
-As previously announced, these hearings will examine whether and when specific types of single-firm conduct may violate Section 2 of the Sherman Act by harming competition and consumer welfare and when they are pro-competitive and lawful.
-The hearings will continue during the coming months.
+The Federal Trade Commission and the Department of Justice’s Antitrust Division today announced that the final session in a series of joint public hearings designed to examine the implications of single-firm conduct under the antitrust laws will take place on May 8, 2007, in Washington, DC.

-The panel on November 1 will explore tying arrangements.
-The session will be held at the FTC Headquarters Building, 600 Pennsylvania Avenue, NW, Washington, D.C., Room 432.
+The final session on May 8 will be conducted in a roundtable format and moderated by FTC Chairman Deborah Platt Majoras and Assistant Attorney General Thomas O. Barnett.
+The session will be held at the FTC Headquarters Building, 600 Pennsylvania Avenue, NW, Washington, DC, Room 432.

 Further information is provided below: